nestybox/sysbox/docs/user-guide/storage.md

     are implicitly met by them.

-The rule is simple: the host file or directory that is bind-mounted into the container should be owned by a user-ID that makes sense within the container.
+The rule is simple: the host file or directory that is bind-mounted into the container should be owned by a host user-ID that makes sense within the container.

-But what user-ID is that?
+But what host user-ID is that?
 Well, that depends on the user-ID range that Sysbox assigns to the container.

 As described [here](security.md#user-namespace-id-mapping), either: